Resources, Resources, Resources

 Cost: Free Previews or $29 p/m

-Synopsis: Alex is a fantastic analyst and one that has spent more than 10 years in the industry on the buyside, most recently as part of a four-man team managing $1.2B in client assets.
-However, a few years ago he left that stable career to pursue TSOH.
-Today, he is a one-man team, churning out a consistent swath of succinct, informative, and to-the-point research on companies that he both owns and studies.
-He also shares his own holdings transparently, but I most value the research.
+Synopsis: Alex is a fantastic analyst and one that has spent more than 10 years in the industry on the buyside.
+A few years ago he left that stable career to pursue TSOH.
+Today, he is a one-man team, churning out a consistent swath of succinct, informative, and to-the-point research on companies that he both owns and studies and shares his own holdings transparently.
 There is a sense of continuity that is hard to place my finger on.
 Somehow he manages to smoothly follow up on companies he writes about in a way that allows long-term readers to follow along the journey of his own research into companies on his radar.

 Content Focus: Curation